kleijnweb/swagger-bundle/README.md

 ## Will:

  * Coerce parameters to their defined types when possible.
- * Validate content and parameters based on your Swagger spec.
+ * Validate content and parameters based on your Swagger documents(s).
- * Configure routing based on your Swagger spec.
+ * Configure routing based on your Swagger documents(s).
  * Encode response data as JSON.
- * Resolve JSON-Schema `$ref`s in your Swagger spec to allow reusable partial specs.
+ * Resolve JSON-Schema `$ref`s in your Swagger documents(s) to allow reusable partial specs.

 ## Can: